SamuelDennis3141/Docker/README.md

 Third-party plugins: You can install third-party plugins which then may add all kinds of behaviors and functionalities

-As mentioned, the "bridge" driver makes most sense in the vast majority of scenarios.
+The "bridge" driver makes most sense in the vast majority of scenarios.